kdeldycke/awesome-engineering-team-management/readme.md

 ## Contributing

-Your contributions are always welcome\!
+Your contributions are always welcome!
 Please take a look at the [contribution guidelines](.github/contributing.md) first.

 ## Footnotes